XMU-Kuangnan-Fang-Team/GENetLib/docs/source/index.rst

 =====================================

 .. image:: _static/overall.png
-   :width: 700
+   :width: 1000
    :align: center

-**GENetLib** is a Python library for gene–environment interaction nnalysis via deep learning.
+**GENetLib** is a Python library for gene–environment interaction analysis via deep learning.
 This documentation aims to help users get a comprehensive understanding of our methods, and get started quickly with this package.

 In this documentation, you can obtain: